tomoyanonymous/homebrew-faust/README.md

 ### Option

-This normally installs with llvm backend(libfaust).
+This formula normally installs with llvm backend and libfaust(both of static and dynamic version).

 `make all`

 #### --with-universal

-This use `make universal`

-#### --with-web

-This option installs wasm compiler after above(depends on emscripten)

-*Emscripten needs to set environment variable LLVM_PATH manually, Please follow the instruction in an installation.*

-- make wasm

-#### --with-ios

-- make ios
+This makes universal binary.

-- --HEAD
+#### --HEAD

 Install **master-dev** branch of faust [git repository](https://github.com/grame-cncm/faust).
 .